 Being macho starts in the space between a man’s ears.
 Throughout all of human civilization across multiple languages several core themes spelled out on this page appear consistently in storytelling and in art indicating that thinking of macho men happens quite frequently.
 I draw energy and inspiration from these themes when I create stories and images for you.

 I may not agree with the core themes or endorse them in our civilized society.
 But the themes have existed for centuries now and nobody should ignore or deny them.

-Years ago, I was significantly influenced by the former Katharsis website to open myself up and to allow my storytelling and artistic efforts to flow freely out into the universe without me holding anything back or censoring my own thoughts and fantasies.
-Such is one powerful legacy that the former Katharsis website left for all of us gay men.
+Years ago, I was significantly influenced by the original Katharsis website (no longer in existence) to open myself up and to allow my storytelling and artistic efforts to flow freely out into the universe without me holding anything back or censoring my own thoughts and fantasies.
+Such is one powerful legacy that the original Katharsis website left for all of us gay men.

 The complex social question as to whether a man should appear as and behave as a man (versus appearing and behaving as a woman) is found easily in many countries nowadays.
 The answer to this question is not “correct” versus “incorrect” no matter what.
 The question points to the core theme of masculine superiority: Many men believe that to have credibility today men should not appear as or behave as if they were women.
 I explore this elsewhere at this website.